matgnt/ls-epcis/Readme.md

 # Keywords
-EPCIS, RFID, IoT, Industrie 4.0, Industry 4.0, Smart Factory
+EPCIS, RFID, IoT, Industrie 4.0, Industry 4.0, Smart Factory, JSON-LD

 # Introduction
 This is supposed to become a lightweight, but very scalable EPCIS repository.
 EPCIS stands for Electronic Product Code Information Services and is a standard interface to share location and status information of any kind of product you might have.